GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/aria-roles/index.md

 ## How this audit impacts overall Lighthouse score

-Lighthouse will flag this as a low severity issue.
+Lighthouse flags this as a low severity issue.
 It is important to fix, and probably indicates a mistaken assumption in your code—or a spelling mistake.
 In the example above, the element's role should be corrected from `buton` to `button`.